top of page

 If family gatherings, grief, or past hurts become louder in December, plan ahead:

-• have an exit strategy
+• Have an exit strategy

-• set boundaries around people who drain you
+• Set boundaries around people who drain you

-• take breaks during events
+• Take breaks during events

-• let yourself feel emotions without judgement
+• Let yourself feel emotions without judgement

 Preparation reduces emotional shock.